nicodoggie/bastion-falls/site/content/languages/hick/early-hick/_index.md

 1. Basic Directionals

-   - -ter "to, towards"
-   - -ris "from, away"
-   - -im "into"
-   - -aes "along" Examples:
-   - ward-ter "to direct to"
-   - mal-ris "from the pool"
-   - keth-im "into the sea"
-   - wad-aes "along the path"
+   - -aes: illative "inward, into"
+   - -imris: ellative "outward, from"
+   - -itar: superlative "upward"
+   - -asam: sublative "downward"

-2. Complex Directionals
+2. Example Usage

-   - -imris "through" (combination of -im and -ris) Examples:
-   - mater-imris "through the vessel"
+   - materokel rismateraes "the boatman enters the reed boat"
+   - materokel rismaterimris "the boatman exits the reed boat"
+   - materokel rismateritar "the boatman climbs onto the reed boat"
+   - materokel rismaterasam "the boatman climbs down from the reed boat"

+3. Notes:
+   - Directional cases imply motion verbs
-   - val-imris "through the valley"
+   - Ergative (-el) marks the agent
+   - No additional case marking needed on the goal/source when using directionals

 ## Derivational Morphology